-- Supporting staff members in liaising with other agencies and setting up inter-agency assessment where early help is deemed appropriate. - Keeping cases of early help under constant review and refer them to the Children's Social Care if the situation does not appear to be improving. - Having a working knowledge of how LAs conduct a pupil protection case conference and a pupil protection review conference, and be able to attend and contribute to these effectively when required to do so. - Ensuring each member of staff has access to and understands Jasmine Grove Child Protection and Safeguarding Policy and procedures this will be discussed during the staff induction process. - Ensuring that the DSL for Care or Education is always available through the shift leader or head teacher. - Ensuring that any deputy DSLs on site trained to the same level as the DSL. - Ensuring that The DSL retains overall responsibility for safeguarding even when the activities associated with the role are delegated to deputies - Ensuring that children and young people who are at risk of harm or who have been potentially abused are immediately protected and safe from harm or abuse (DSL to reinforce with all staff the difference between a concern and immediate danger or risk of harm) - Ensuring they have details of the pupil's social worker and the name of the virtual school head in the authority that looks after the pupil. - Referring cases where a person is dismissed or left due to risk/harm to a pupil to the Disclosure and Barring Service and Teaching Regulation Agency as required; and refer cases where a crime may have been committed to the Police as required - If the concerns or alleged abuse relate to the pupil or young person's home life, then the DSL should contact the relevant local Children's Services team.
-At the point of referral the DSL should seek advice with regards to contacting parents/carers - The DSL referring must ensure the staff do not take any further action without first consulting the relevant Children's Services team - Providing a full written record of the referral and accurate chronology (Appendix 2, Chronology and Record of Events Form) outlining communication and actions taken to the local area Children's Services team within 24 hours - Ensuring that all records are maintained confidentially, securely and separately from other children and young person's records.
-Access to the confidential records is restricted to the DSLs. - Providing support and guidance to staff on safeguarding issues - Ensuring that the DSL or Deputy DSL attends case conferences, CORE groups or other multi agency planning meetings, contributes to assessments and provides a report that has been shared with the parents
+- Ensure each member of staff has access to and understands Jasmine Hall Child Protection and Safeguarding Policy and procedures this will be discussed during the staff induction process. - Ensuring that the DSL/Deputy DSL is always available throughout the day - Ensuring that any deputy DSL's on site trained to the same level as the DSL. - Ensuring that The DSL retains overall responsibility for safeguarding even when the activities associated with the role are delegated to deputies - Ensuring that children and young people who are at risk of harm or who have been potentially abused are immediately protected and safe from harm or abuse (DSL to reinforce with all staff the difference between a concern and immediate danger or risk of harm) - Ensuring they have details of the child's social worker and the name of the virtual school head in the authority that looks after the child. - Referring cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency as required; and refer cases where a crime may have been committed to the Police as required - If the concerns or alleged abuse relate to the child or young person's home life, then the DSL should contact the relevant local Children's Services team.
+At the point of referral the DSL should seek advice with regards contacting parents/carers - The DSL referring must ensure the staff do not take any further action without first consulting the relevant Children's Services team - Providing a full written record of the referral and accurate chronology (Appendix 2, Chronology and Record of Events Form) outlining communication and actions taken to the local area Children's Services team within 24 hours - Ensuring that all records are maintained confidentially, securely and separately from other children and young person's records.
+Access to the confidential records is restricted to the DSLs. - Providing support and guidance to staff on safeguarding issues - Ensuring that the DSL or Deputy DSL attends case conferences, CORE groups or other multi agency planning meetings, contributes to assessments and provides a report that has been shared with the parents - Liaising with other agencies and professionals (e.g. contact details of local Children's Services team) - Derby and Derbyshire Safeguarding Children Partnership 01332 642351 - Work with the directors and governing body to ensure that Jasmine Hall School Child Protection and Safeguarding Policy is reviewed annually and the procedures are updated regularly.

-- Liaising with other agencies and professionals (e.g. contact details of local Children's Services team) - Work with the directors and governing body to ensure that Jasmine Grove School Pupil Protection and Child Protection and Safeguarding Policy is reviewed annually and the procedures are updated regularly. - Ensure the Pupil Protection and Child Protection and Safeguarding Policy is available publicly, and parents/carers are aware that Jasmine Grove Staff may make referrals for suspected cases of abuse or neglect, as well as the role the school plays in these referrals. - Link with the Derby and Derbyshire Safeguarding Children Partnership to make sure that staff members are aware of the training opportunities available and made aware of the latest local policies on safeguarding. - Ensure that a young person's pupil protection file is copied when transferring to a new school. - The designated teacher has a responsibility for promoting the educational achievement of LAC and previously LAC, and for children who have left care through adoption, special guardianship or pupil arrangement orders or who were adopted from state care outside England and Wales.
+- Ensure the Child Protection and Safeguarding Policy is available publicly, and parents/carers are aware that Jasmine Hall Staff may make referrals for suspected cases of abuse or neglect, as well as the role the home and school plays in these referrals. - Link with the Derby and Derbyshire Safeguarding Children Partnership to make sure that staff members are aware of the training opportunities available and made aware of the latest local policies on safeguarding. - Ensure that a young person's child protection file is copied when transferring to a new home or school. - The designated teacher has a responsibility for promoting the educational achievement of LAC and previously LAC, and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.